 You are not here to do exercises or to learn to do something right, but to meet a stimulus that puts you wrong, and learn how to deal with it.

-Alexander Technique works for each person through addressing the nature of reaction, How we react to the demand of everyday situations, and how painful symptoms can be exacerbated through this reactive quality, particularly when the reaction is of a habitual nature.
+Alexander Technique works by addressing the nature of reaction, how we react moment by moment to the stimuli of living, and how painful or unwanted symptoms can sometimes be exacerbated through this reactive quality, particularly if a reaction becomes normalised as a habit.

-The work is not about ridding us of ‘bad-habits’ or learning a correct posture, it is something else.
-How we can learn a shift in our quality of thinking, how one might be able to meet the dramas, stresses, hurries and worries of life, while maintaining their presence of self.
-To put their best self forward, to be open to experience, facing life with poise, integrity and bravery.
-It is something we all have within us, and Alexander teaches that it can be more available than we dare to realise.
+The learning in Alexander Technique is experiential, and over time can lead to a lasting shift in our quality of thinking.
+One becomes more able to meet the dramas, stresses, hurries and worries of life, while maintaining their presence of self; more reliably able to put their best self forward, to be present to their experience, and face life with poise, integrity and bravery.
+This condition is something we all have within us, and the Alexander Technique teaches that it can be more available than we dare to realise.

 Change involves carrying out an activity against the habits of life.

-Often people will come to the Alexander Technique for help with a specific ailment or challenge to overcome, but many find it helpful in more ways than they expect.
+People often come to the Alexander Technique for help with something specific, but many find it helpful in more ways than they initially expect.
 It is a holistic supplement to your experience of living.

-If you have any aches and pains, if you feel rushed off your feet, under pressure to perform whether in work, relationships, or life, then the Alexander technique is for you.
+If you have aches or pains, if you’re rushed off your feet, feeling down or under pressure, or if you simply want to improve the way you function in life, the Alexander Technique will help you.

-An Alexander Technique lesson consists of a teacher touching and moving a pupil, while the pupil does as little as possible.
-The responsibility is on the teacher to give the pupil an experience of the Alexander condition, one of ‘non-reaction’.
-In this respect you can never ‘get it wrong’ in an alexander lesson, because there is nothing you need to do, and so nothing you can fail at.
-The teacher takes the weight off your shoulders.
+An Alexander Technique lesson consists of a teacher using their hands to move the pupil, while the pupil does as little as possible.
+The Teacher’s responsibility is to give the pupil the experience of ‘non-reaction’.
+In this respect a pupil can never ‘get it wrong’ in an alexander lesson, because there is nothing they need to do, and so nothing to fail at.
+The teacher takes the burden of trying off their shoulders.

-The technique is further embodied by the student through the process of their experience and engagement in lessons, through the repetition of the Alexander condition in activity.
+The technique becomes learned through the students embodiment of their experience and engagement in lessons, much like any new skill; through repetition of the Alexander condition in stillness and activity.

 Calmness of mind does not mean you should stop your activity.
 Real calmness should be found in activity itself.

 Lessons may include a combination of sitting, standing, walking, talking and lying down on a table – This is at the teachers discretion, however best to help the pupil.
-Lessons are not strenuous or painful in any way, but occasionally on some level they can be challenging, as learning something new often is.
+Lessons are not intended to be strenuous or painful in any way, but occasionally they can be challenging, as learning something new often is.

 The work is close in proximity so personal hygiene is important.
 Overpowering scents and perfumes are best avoided.
 Clothing should be comfortable to allow movement.
 It is best to avoid skirts, dresses and sleeveless tops.
 Jewellery is fine, although as a precaution, some may need to be removed for the lesson.